Berfu Ulusoy

 Zavvy gives you training solutions to create effective, flexible, and relevant training programs for your organization.

-From intuitive employee development planning to behavioral training that uses scientifically-backed methods—like microlearning and spaced repetition, Zavvy has the tools and expertise to maximize the growth of your people through training.
+From intuitive employee development planning to modern training that uses scientifically-backed methods—like microlearning and spaced repetition, Zavvy has the tools and expertise to maximize the growth of your people through training.

 Zavvy works seamlessly with your existing employee development frameworks and offers complete flexibility in how you set up your training.

-Reach out for a free 30 minutes demo and see it for yourself.
+Reach out for a 30 minutes demo and see it for yourself.